Dinosaurs stirring - UK's hypermarkets show signs of life

-All of Britain's big four grocery chains – market leader Tesco (TSCO.L), Sainsbury's (SBRY.L), Wal-Mart's (WMT.N) Asda and Morrisons (MRW.L) – have seen sales, profits and asset values hammered by a price war, sparked by changing consumer habits.
+All of Britain's big four grocery chains - market leader Tesco, Sainsbury's, Wal-Mart's Asda and Morrisons - have seen sales, profits and asset values hammered by a price war, sparked by changing consumer habits.

 One of the biggest drags has been the mega stores of up to 120,000 square feet that sprung up in the 1990s but were deserted during the economic downturn as shoppers chose more regular visits to discounters, local shops and online sites.